A Feathered Heart

 She looked at him.
 There was no understanding there, so he did his best to show her what he meant.
-‘Break,’ he said, snapping an imaginary arrow in mid-air.
+‘Break.'
+He snapped an imaginary arrow in mid-air.
 ‘Pull.’
 He yanked at it.

-She grimaced but nodded and turned away, pressing her face into the pillow.
+She grimaced and turned away, pressing her face into the pillow.

 It was quick, but it wasn’t painless.
 She grabbed at him as he pulled.
 She screamed, thrashed.
 Then it was out, and she slumped back into the bed ashen-faced and gasping.

 She slept, and by the time she woke again, he had cleaned and packed the wound and bandaged her as best he could, her feathers bent and crushed beneath his dressing.
 She touched it.

 She just stared at him with those yellow eyes.